 - Overhead L

 - Keys L

 - Keys R

 Of course, you might have a band running supplemental tracks, or video stems to worship songs.
 I usually put them near the click, but if I have lots of video stems, then I will group them near all of the playback inputs like CD, computer, etc.

-Then I place the Lead singer, vocal mics, and lastly, the money mics.
+Then I place the lead singer, vocal mics, and lastly, the money mics.
 What are money mics, you ask?
-They are the pastor’s microphone, announcement microphone, pulpit mic, etc. These are not hard fast rules, but just some guidelines to help keep you organized and efficient.
+They are the pastor’s microphone, announcement microphone, pulpit microphone, etc. These are not hard fast rules, but just some guidelines to help keep you organized and efficient.

 The bottom line is to first know the signal flow, both front-end and in the mixer, of your microphone console so that when you need to add mics, make changes, or fix problems quickly, you can do so with more ease and less headache.
 In the meantime, happy mixing and I hope this article will help you in creating an environment for worship!

 BTW, for future posts, we will get into more mixing workflow, grouping, MCAs, and DCAs.